Family Houses

 August 1999

-Trained as a barrister, John aged 61 was appointed 'Commissioner and Overseer of the Barracks' in 1798 and a year later a 'Chief Commissioner of His Majesty's Revenues of Excise and Customs in Ireland'.
+Trained as a barrister, John aged 61 was appointed 'Commissioner and Overseer of the Barracks' in 1798 and a year later 'Chief Commissioner of His Majesty's Revenues of Excise and Customs in Ireland'.
 He was elected a Freeman of Youghal in 1760, appointed a Justice of the Peace in 1775 and elected a Freeman of the City of Cork in 1788.
 He represented various constituencies in the Irish Parliament between 1790 and 1800.

 When John died in 1810 Shepperton passed to his second son Jonas Morris Townsend [222] because his eldest son, Richard Townsend [221], had inherited lands at Dunbeacon previously owned by his Uncle, Henry Townsend [215].
 Nothing is known about Jonas Morris other than he was a Justice of the Peace who, when he died in 1844, left Shepperton to his eldest son John Townsend [246].
 Like his father nothing is known about John except, in a letter to John FitzHenry Townshend [250] dated 19 May 1853, his sister, Frances Townsend [248], wrote "My poor brother Johnny is hardly able to take care of his own concerns".
-That same year, aged just 29, Johnny died and left the house to his mother, Jane, who, when she died in Dublin in 1878, left Shepperton to Hubert de Burgh Townshend [264] then aged eleven.
+That same year, aged just 29, John died and left the house to his mother, Jane, who, when she died in Dublin in 1878, left Shepperton to Hubert de Burgh Townsend [264] then aged eleven.

 By the time that his brother Maurice moved into Shepperton in 1913 Hubert was again resident there but moved shortly afterwards and went to live at Kilfinnan Castle, Glandore - the home of his mother's family.
 As recorded above Shepperton was lost to the family in 1922.